Baku: Transport

 Sea transport is vital for Baku, as the city is practically surrounded by the Caspian Sea to the east.
 Shipping services operate regularly from Baku across the Caspian Sea to Turkmenbashi (formerly Krasnovodsk) in Turkmenistan and to Bandar Anzali and Bandar Nowshar in Iran.
 The commuter ferries, along with the high-speed catamaran Seabus (Deniz Avtobusu), also form the main connection between the city and the Absheron peninsula.

 Baku Port was founded in 1902 and claims to be the largest Caspian Sea port.
 It has six facilities: the main cargo terminal, the container terminal, the ferry terminal, the oil terminal, the passenger terminal and the port fleet terminal.
-The port's throughput capacity reaches 15 million tonness of liquid bulk and up to 10 million tons of dry cargoes.
+The port's throughput capacity reaches 15 million tonnes of liquid bulk and up to 10 million tons of dry cargoes.
 In 2010, the Baku International Sea Trade Port began to be reconstructed.
 The construction was planned to take place in three stages and to be completed by 2016.
 The estimated costs were US$400 million.
-From April to November Baku Port is accessible to ships loading cargoes for direct voyages from Western European and Mediterranean ports.
+From April to November, Baku Port is accessible to ships loading cargoes for direct voyages from Western European and Mediterranean ports.
 The State Road M-1 and the European route E60 are the two main motorway connections between Europe and Azerbaijan.
-The motorway network around Baku is well developed and is constantly being extended.
+The motorway network around Baku is well-developed and is constantly being extended.

 The Heydar Aliyev International Airport is the only commercial airport serving Baku.
 The new Baku Cargo Terminal was officially opened in March 2005.
-It was constructed to be a major cargo hub in the CIS countries and is actually now one of the biggest and most technically advanced in the region.
+It was constructed to be a major cargo hub in the CIS countries, and is actually now one of the biggest and most technically advanced in the region.
 There are also several smaller military airbases near Baku, such as Baku Kala Air Base, intended for private aircraft, helicopters and charters.